BigDesigner/Responsive-Fancybox-Gallery/README.md

-# Responsive-Fancbox-Gallery
+# Responsive-Fancybox-Gallery
-A simple and responsive fancbox gallery built with HTML, CSS, and JavaScript using Bootstrap and Fancybox.
+A simple and responsive fancybox gallery built with HTML, CSS, and JavaScript using Bootstrap and Fancybox.

 ## DEMO
 [https://responsive-fancybox-gallery.pages.dev/](https://responsive-fancybox-gallery.pages.dev/)